AlexeiMozolin/github-slideshow/_posts/0000-01-02-AlexeiMozolin.md

 layout: slide
 title: "Welcome to Alexei Mozolin slide!"
 ---
-This is my cool slide
+This is my cool slide :tada:
 Use the left arrow to go back!